mixpanel/docs/pages/docs/tracking-methods/integrations/mobile-attribution-tracking.md

 **Disadvantages**:

-- Requires setup in your server (or another 3rd party service) to receive the partner’s webhook and process it.
+- Requires setup in your server (or another 3rd party service) to receive the partner's webhook and process it.

 ## SDK to SDK

-Another recommended way to approach this which is highly configurable would be to leverage the partner’s SDK (which you need to install in any of the solutions), and when the app launches for the first time, you you would user their SDK to query the attribution data asynchronously.
-Once you receive it on the device, assuming you also have Mixpanel’s SDK installed, you can then track the attribution through both sending your own install event with that data and, potentially, also send it to your server or storing it in local storage (that way, if the user authenticates, you can also choose to store it in the profile from the value you had already saved).
+Another recommended way to approach this which is highly configurable would be to leverage the partner's SDK (which you need to install in any of the solutions), and when the app launches for the first time, you you would user their SDK to query the attribution data asynchronously.
+Once you receive it on the device, assuming you also have Mixpanel's SDK installed, you can then track the attribution through both sending your own install event with that data and, potentially, also send it to your server or storing it in local storage (that way, if the user authenticates, you can also choose to store it in the profile from the value you had already saved).

 > **Note**: Adjust is just selected alphabetically from the list of partners.
 We encourage customers to review the list and choose based on the ones that fit your requirements best.